Social situation Economic and social participation severely restricted

 Chad’s population consists of about 200 ethnic groups that speak different languages.
 Informal networks and clan and family structures play a significant role in all regions of the country.

-Around 30 per cent of its roughly 18.3 million people are living in extreme poverty.
+Around 30 per cent of its roughly 19.4 million people are living in extreme poverty.
 The proportion of undernourished people is equally high.
 Life expectancy is 53 years.
 The child mortality rate is one of the highest in the world.
 About one in ten children die before the age of five.
 The number of women who die during pregnancy or childbirth is alarmingly high.
-Only around half the population has access to basic water services, and just 11 per cent has access to properly managed sanitation.
+Only around half the population has access to a basic drinking water supply, and just eleven per cent have their own sanitary facilities.
 Only 12 per cent of the population has access to electricity, and in rural areas, the number is as low as 2 per cent.

 Humanitarian crisis

 In February of 2024, the Chadian government declared a state of food and nutritional emergency.
-According to OCHA, six million people were dependent on humanitarian assistance in February 2024.
-The floods have exacerbated this situation further.
+The situation remains critical, not least due to the continuing influx of refugees from Sudan and recurring extreme weather events.
+According to OCHA, seven million people are dependent on humanitarian assistance.

 Education